Grantham Hospital - Campaign Highlights

 *Wednesday 18th April: I spoke with Jan Sobieraj, Chief Executive of ULHT for an update on Grantham Hospital and the rumours surrounding Orthopaedic Services being provided in Grantham.

-* I am also currently in discussion with SOS Grantham Hopital campaigners to submit a petition to N10 Downing Street.
+*Friday 6th July: I joined SOS Grantham Hospital campaigners to submit a petition to N10 Downing Street for the Prime Minister.